 This course examines the principles and strategies of partnership marketing, sponsorship, strategic alignments, non-profit collaborations and business development as applied to the music industry.
 It requires a basic understanding of negotiation/sales strategy, legal agreements, music rights and ownership, as well as marketing and promotion within the entertainment industry.

-Other Dolly U Opportunities
+Other Dolly U Activities

 Three Belmont University students talking and smiling outdoors on campus, with the iconic Bell Tower visible in the background during sunny weather.